Aman524524/Fraud_Detection_ML/README.md

 ## Project Overview

 The "Fraud Detection in Financial Transactions" project is designed to identify fraudulent activities in transaction data using machine learning techniques.
-The goal is to build a highly accurate and scalable system capable of distinguishing legitimate transactions from fraudulent ones while minimizing false positives.
+The goal is to build a highly accurate and scalable system capable of distinguishing legitimate transactions from fraudulent ones.

 ## Objectives